EVs are starting to overtake gas-powered cars in a surprising place - KESQ

 “Other countries require more consultative process, more participation,” said Akumu, who also spearheaded the effort to eradicate leaded gasoline in Africa.

-The number of cars on the road in Ethiopia is still quite low, about 1.2 million in total — or one car per 1,000 people.
+The number of cars on the road in Ethiopia is still quite low, about 1.2 million in total — or roughly one car for every 100 people.
+In the US, more than 91% of Americans own at least one car.
+In Africa’s most populous of country Nigeria, it’s 11.8 million cars total, or between 5 and 6 cars per 100 people.

 Even though the government has reduced or eliminated some of the taxes for imported EVs, buying an electric car is still expensive.
 “In terms of who is buying EVs, it’s definitely those in the high-income groups,” said Iman Abubaker, who is based in Ethiopia and works on sustainable transportation for the World Resources Institute, a global nonprofit organization.